Donald Trump Must Pardon His Family ‘As Evidence Of Their Crimes Emerge,’ Journalist Says

 “Just a mind blowing number of unsettled issues and questions the Administration couldn’t answer.
 Hard to overstate the danger of rushing this though,” he tweeted.

-As reported by CNN, Trump’s White House is allegedly working to gain backing for the massive arms sale.
+As reported by CNN, Trump’s White House is purportedly working to gain backing for the massive arms sale.
 According to the publication, the U.S. leader and his son-in-law, Jared Kushner, spoke with Senate Republicans on Tuesday about the $23 billion resolution.
 Both Republican and Democratic senators have reportedly voiced concern about the deal — partly due to the impact it could have on regional security and human rights.

-As of now, CNN claimed it’s unclear whether the resolution — which will be voted on this week — has enough support to pass.
+As of now, it’s unclear whether the resolution — which will be voted on this week — has enough support to pass, per CNN.
 One Democratic aide said that the White House’s push suggests that it has concerns about the amount of support for the sale.

 Per Al Jazeera, Trump on Wednesday threatened to veto congressional efforts to block the resolution.
 His White House argued that the sales are in support of American foreign policy and national security objectives.
-Specifically, it indicated that the course of action would help UAE deter Iranian aggression.
+Specifically, it indicated that the course of action would help the UAE deter Iranian aggression.

 Whether Trump will pardon himself and his family for their purported crimes continues to be a source of speculation.
 The New York Times reported that the president has discussed pardoning Rudy Giuliani, Kushner, and his three eldest children — Donald Trump Jr., Eric Trump, and Ivanka Trump.

-Author Jeffrey Crouch claimed that President-elect Joe Biden has a chance to avoid abusing the pardon power as the head of state and his predecessors have.
+Author Jeffrey Crouch claimed that President-elect Joe Biden has a chance to avoid abusing the pardon power as the head of state and his predecessors allegedly have.
 According to Crouch, Biden should set a new precedent and avoid offering clemency to his family and allies.